-The best time of year to visit the Dolomites is mid/late June, early July, and September.
+The best time of year to visit the Dolomites depends on what you want to do.

-- Best months for day hiking: mid-late June, early-mid July, September, October*
+- Best months for day hiking: mid-late June, July, September, October*

-- Best months for hut-to-hut hiking: July, August, early-mid September
+- Best months for hut-to-hut hiking: July, August, early September

 - Best month for outdoor photography: September and October

-- Best months for via ferrata climbing: September and potentially October*
+- Best months for via ferrata climbing: July, August, September

 - Best months for traveling without a car: July, August, September